 2. Direct Discount Clothing

-UK-based wholesale clothing company Direct Discount Clothing has styles for babies and kids, including t-shirts, pajamas, swimwear, footwear, costumes, and accessories.
+UK-based wholesale clothing company Direct Discount Clothing has styles for babies and kids, including t-shirts, pajamas, swimwear, footwear, costumes, and wholesale accessories.
+They source excess inventory from high-street retailers with licensed apparel available.

 Key features